How much are Southwest Rapid Rewards points worth?

 Southwest Rapid Rewards is a revenue-based program

-However, that isn’t to say that points have a uniform value.
-On the contrary, value per point can vary a bit from flight to flight.
-Since some flight taxes are waived for award redemptions, it has long been the case that inexpensive flights with high taxes have often yielded opportunities to get higher value out of points.
+However, changes made in 2025 have put a new emphasis on demand, where the demand for a flight will influence the value of redemptions, with high-demand flights likely to yield less value per point and low-demand flights likely to yield better value.
+Since some flight taxes are waived for award redemptions, it has long been the case that inexpensive flights with high taxes have often yielded opportunities to get higher value out of points and that remains true.
 Generally speaking, the cheapest flights offer opportunity for the highest value per point.

-In the past, we’ve seen some international routes to offer value that reached as high as 1.9 cents per point.
-In our most recent analysis, the value of points topped out at just over 1.6 cents per point.
-You can read more about why some International flights yield high value per point in a previous analysis of the value of rapid rewards points.
+In the past, we’ve seen some international routes to offer higher value per point.
+In our most recent analysis, the value of points topped out at just over 1.8 cents per point.
+This is because some taxes aren’t charged when using points.
+You can read more about that in a previous analysis of the value of rapid rewards points.

 Our methodology